MCV-2019-M1-Project/Team4/README.md

 * HSV
 * BGR
 * YCrCb

+The dimension parameter indicates the dimension of histograms:
+* 1D
+* 2D
+* 3D

 The querySetPath parameter indicates the location of the query set images.
 The metric parameter indicates the metric that is used for comparing the images.
 The following metrics are available: